Stop worrying about the what of metadata

 Move to the “Who?”

-In he above example, I suggested involving the board in your metadata program by starting with their priorities.
+In the above example, I suggested involving the board in your metadata program by starting with their priorities.

 This may not be appropriate for you, or your organisation.

-However, what is critical is an understanding who will use the metadata captured.
+However, what is critical is an understanding of who will use the metadata captured.

-Engaging with multiple stakeholders helps us to understand the impact of changes to a data element or report, whether it can be re-purposed, why and may also expand our understanding of “Why” it may be important.
+Engaging with multiple stakeholders helps us to understand the impact of changes to a data element or report, whether it can be re-purposed (and why) and may also expand our understanding of “Why” it may be important.

 Most importantly, this stakeholder engagement sets a standard for accountability for data.